KhalidNour11/Predict-Customer-Churn-Ml/README.md

 Overview

-This project predicts customer churn (customers likely to leave a service) using multiple machine learning models.
-The aim is to help businesses identify at-risk customers and retain them.
+This project predicts customer churn — i.e., customers who are likely to leave a service — using state-of-the-art machine learning models.
+The goal is to help businesses identify at-risk customers and take preventive actions to retain them.

-Models used:
+The project implements multiple models:

 XGBoost